Department ofHistory

 Publications:

-“To Dam or Not to Dam: The Social Construction of an Ottoman Hydraulic Project, 1701-1702,” Technology and Culture 64, no. 2 (2023): 456-484.
+“To Dam or Not to Dam: The Social Construction of an Ottoman Hydraulic Project, 1701-02,” Technology and Culture 64, no. 2 (2023): 456-484.
+Winner of the Society for the History of Technology’s Abbot Payson Usher Prize

 “Water for the Saints of Baghdad: The Hydrology of a Sacred Ottoman Geography,” Journal of Early Modern History 25, no. 4 (2021): 319-344.